-Building homes with sustainable materials, along with minimizing waste, are our priority here at Royal Homes.
+Building homes with sustainable materials, along with minimizing waste, are our priorities here at Royal Homes.
 Our factory building process is designed to economize material use and reduce waste.
 Contributing to the environment by building homes that use recycled and renewable materials is a small initiative that will make a change in our world, one Royal Home at a time!

 There are endless advantages to choosing sustainable building options.
-Including a wide variety of home design customizations (cabinets, flooring, counters, paint, and more) on top of sustainable building standard, materials, and system options.
+Including a wide variety of home design customizations (cabinets, flooring, counters, paint, and more) on top of sustainable building standards, materials, and system options.
 Visit our prefabricated home model page to get excited and inspired about your dream home!